-I’m Liz: a writer, a director, a producer and a coach.
+I’m Liz: a participatory artist, creative facilitator and permaculture designer based north of Manchester.
 I am curious and inquisitive, and I love to learn so throughout my life I have continually diversified my skills seeking new ways to develop and grow.
-I have particular interest in the way that an open, creative approach can be beneficial in a plethora of different contexts.
+I have particular interest in the way that an open, creative approach can help to build regenerative cultures in a wide range of settings.
 From imaginative adventures with the youngest children to artistic discovery with older people living with dementia at the end of life – I have a wide range of experience developing and delivering projects in theatres and creative spaces, but also in hospitals, schools, gardens, blocks of flats… Anywhere that the spark of imagination is given space to ignite endless possibilities.
-I have worked with large groups, with individuals and with everything inbetween, and am passionate about supporting people to identify and fulfill their goals.

 I love stories so it will come as no surprise that I began my working life as a theatre director.
 From the primary school nativity through numerous school plays, followed by many happy years in youth theatre, I went on to undertake professional training at Contact Theatre through their Young Directors’ programme, and at Middlesex University, RESAD Madrid, and GITIS Moscow.
 From this starting point I began a creative journey which has now lasted for more than twenty years.

 I am a fellow of the Winston Churchill Memorial Trust and the RSA, a member of the British Permaculture Association, and an accredited Relational Dynamics Coach.
 I am also co-ordinator for a local community group working to maintain and improve 120 acres of meadows and woodland at the point where the River Roch and River Irwell converge in Bury, North Manchester.

 My work bridges and unites a range of different disciplines: